All Scripture, Inspired by God? What Is the Truth?

 “It’s indeed not factual, for it doesn’t have the confirmation of God’s words, much less is there factual basis,” I replied quickly.
 Subsequently, he responded to me:

 Through his fellowship, I understood it more clearly in my heart.
 Indeed, regardless of the Old Testament or the New Testament, most of the contents are certainly records of God’s work.
 In them are contained some God’s words, which are only a very small part.
-In the rest of the words, some are the statements of events, some are man’s words, some are Satan’s, etc. If we treat all these words as God’s words, isn’t this confusing concepts or absurd understanding?
+In the rest of the words, some are the statements of events, some are man’s words, some are Satan’s, etc. If we treat all these words as God’s words, isn’t this confusing concept or an absurd understanding?
 We men are part of creation, how could we compare with God?
 The nature of this problem is so grave….
-When musing, I received from him another passage of words, and this allowed me to understand more clearly the gravity of holding fast to the concept.
+When musing, I received from him another passage of words, and this allowed me to understand more clearly the gravity of clinging to this notion.

-He said, “If we insist that men’s words are God’s, what consequence will come of such action?
-Actually, we all can see: The whole religious world considers man’s words as God’s words, which has caused that when giving sermons, communicating or testifying, they are quoting the words of man more and more frequently but the words of God less and less.
+He said, “If we insist that men’s words are God’s, what consequence will come of such an action?
+Actually, we all can see: The whole religious world considers man’s words as God’s words.
+As a result, when giving sermons, communicating or testifying, they are quoting the words of man more and more frequently but the words of God less and less.
 Man’s words conform to our conceptions and imaginations, and so we all prefer accepting and quoting man’s words.
 As a result, God’s words have all been nullified unwittingly.
-Is this a way of betraying or resisting God?
-Is this a way of being in Enmity to God?
+Isn’t this a way of betraying or resisting God?
+Isn’t this a way of being in Enmity to God?
 Don’t we fall for Satan’s evil scheme?
 The nature of this problem is so grave.
 The Lord Jesus said, “I am the way, the truth, and the life: no man comes to the Father, but by me” (John 14:6).
 From this we know God’s words are the truth and the life, and what about man’s?
-To obey God’s words enables us to enterand gain the eternal life.
-Can we have the eternal life by holding on to man’s words?
-If we give up God’s words, does it mean that we abandon the chance to enter the kingdom of heaven and to gain eternal life?”
+To obey God’s words enables us toand gain eternal life.
+Can we have eternal life by holding on to man’s words?
+If we give up God’s words, doesn’t it mean that we abandon the chance to enter the kingdom of heaven and to gain eternal life?”